jonathanwangg/WeatherWizard/README.md

 # WeatherWizard
+Determine the 5-day weather forecast for a city by simply searching for it!

-# Technologies Used:
+Technologies Used:
-# - TypeScript
+- TypeScript
-# - HTML
+- HTML
-# - CSS
+- CSS
-# The jquery-3.2.1.js file in my folder means I will be hosting jquery myself.
-# The script src = ...jquery means I can include it from a CDN such as Google or Microsoft.